-The Mittersill trail footprint will include the final widening and shaping on Taft Slalom, Baron’s Run, Skyline, Ridge Run, and the new connecting trail from the top of the (future) surface lift back over to Baron’s Run
+The Mittersill trail footprint includes the final widening and shaping on Taft Slalom, Baron’s Run, Skyline, Ridge Run, and the new connecting trail from the top of the (future) surface lift back over to Baron’s Run

-A new dam is being constructed at Echo Lake to increase both our snowmaking capacity and downstream flow to support the fish habitat
+A new dam was constructed at Echo Lake to increase both our snowmaking capacity and downstream flow to support the fish habitat